 A bursting head is pulled through the old pipe via a winch system, fracturing it outward while simultaneously pulling new HDPE pipe into place.
 Two small access pits only — no open trench.

-| Factor | Traditional Excavation | Trenchless (CIPP / Pipe Bursting) |
+| Factor | Traditional Excavation | Trenchless (CIPP / Bursting) |

 |---|---|---|